michaelwehrley/egypt/README.md

 Cleopatra who ruled Egypt in the first centry BCE, is closer to us today, then the pharoahs who built the pyramids!

-When Herodotus visited Egypt, the Egyptians already consider themselves ancient.
+When Herodotus visited Egypt, the Egyptians already consider themselves ancient - they had their own archeologists!

 ## Sites to Visit (north to south)
-* Nekhen: Kingdom of Upper Egypt
 * Buto: Lower Egypt
 * Memphis: unified capital
+* Nekhen: Kingdom of Upper Egypt

 * Cairo
 * Giza